gia-bartlett/python_basics/README.md

 Also, they are created using parentheses, rather than square brackets.
 You can access the values in the tuple with their index, just as you can with lists;
 Trying to reassign a value in a tuple causes a TypeError.
+If you want to change a tuple you must convert it into a list, change and then convert back.
 Like lists and dictionaries, tuples can be nested within each other.

 ```python